The Foundation of The Graphene Revolution Is Bio-Based Materials

 Supercapacitors can store 10 to 100 times more energy per unit (of volume or mass) than traditional capacitors.
 Although the battery industry has traditionally been a laggard in technology innovation, supercapacitor development is the breakthrough that leaders across the energy industry have been waiting on for decades.

-Graphene is a main component within next-generation supercapacitors that will unlock innovations across energy storage, distribution, and mobility.
+Graphene is the main component within next-generation supercapacitors that will unlock innovations across energy storage, distribution, and mobility.
 With just this one technology, graphene will revolutionize transportation and energy.
 It has already been proven that hemp-based graphene can make supercapacitors 200% more efficient.

 A recent article from Car Biz Today talks about Heartland’s graphene supply chain and its impact on supercapacitors in the automotive industry.